Updated: Oct 29, 2020

 The Shining is a classic which stands as a testament to the powerhouse that was Stanley Kubrick.
 The film is based on a 1977 novel by Stephen King of the same name.

 Though set in Colorado, the hotel used as the exterior setting is Oregon’s very own Timberline Lodge on Mount Hood.
-When asked in an interview by French film critic Michel Ciment, “Why did the room number switch from 217 in the novel to 237 in the film?”
-Kubrick explained:
+The location was involved in another interesting bit of trivia about the production, too.
+When Kubrick was asked in an interview by French film critic Michel Ciment, “Why did the room number switch from 217 in the novel to 237 in the film?” he explained:

 “The exterior of the hotel was filmed at the Timberline Lodge, near Mount Hood in Oregon.
 It had a room 217 but no room 237, so the hotel management asked me to change the room number because they were afraid their guests might not want to stay in room 217 after seeing the film.